 The value of derivatives is disclosed gross of any collateral held.
-At 31 March 2020, the group held £nil (2019: £nil) as collateral in relation to derivative financial instruments.
+At 31 March 2020, the group held £nil (2019: £nil) as collateral in relation to derivative financial instruments, included within current liabilities (see Note 20).
 The cash collateral does not meet the offsetting criteria in IAS 32:42, but it can be set off against the net amount of the derivatives in the case of default and insolvency or bankruptcy, in accordance with associated collateral arrangements.